Bug Hunter Guide

 Step 1: Setting Up Your Profile

-Step 2: Finding Programs to Participate In
+Step 2: Finding Programs

 1. Browse the "Public Programs" directory